Get free weekly activities sent to your inbox. Sign up now.

 Sense the World Around You:

 Slow down to notice the world around you.
-The full moon invites us to slow down and reflect on the changes we see in our world.
+The new moon invites us to slow down and reflect on the changes we see in our world.
 Talk about the new moon this week and go on a noticing walk with kids in your yard, neighborhood or local park.
 Notice the colors, the smells, the creatures that share these spaces and the sounds you hear.
 Welcome older kids to build a photo slideshow or create art to capture things that are changing in your biome.

 Behold the Sight: